 Created based on the expertise of people who had ‘been there, done that’, as well as the clinicians who supported them, Gather My Crew exists to make sure people going through a crisis get the right kind of help from all their well-meaning friends, family, neighbours and colleagues – without all of the stress that usually comes with coordinating help via traditional means.

 Gather My Crew is a registered charity.
-We provide our easy to use, online help roster to the public for FREE.
+We provide our easy to use app to the public for FREE.

-I encourage anyone who needs help, wants to provide help, or wants to build a community of support in their neighbourhood to create an account today.
+I encourage anyone who needs help, wants to provide help, or wants to build a community of support in their neighbourhood to download the app today.
 After all – we will all need help at sometime in our lives…